Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Data Models

 For our experiments involving airborne \methane plume detection, we evaluated the capabilities of the following scenewise plume detector models with respect to plume instance detection and pixelwise segmentation objectives.

 \begin{itemize}

-\itemsub{Tilewise Model}: ``Shift \& Stitch'' GoogLeNet FCN.
-Since this model was trained for image classification tasks using tilewise (rather than pixelwise) labels, it offers advantages for plume instance detection but is ill-suited for pixelwise segmentation due to very coarse masks.
+\itemsub{Tilewise Model}: \jake{The GoogLeNet FCN model architecture with ``shift-and-stitch'' initially trained for the plume classification task using tilewise (rather than pixelwise) labels.
+Due to its optimization objective, it offers advantages for plume instance detection but is ill-suited for pixelwise segmentation as it produces relatively coarse and imprecise masks.
+Complete details about this model and its optimization objective is provided in Suppl.
+Section \ref{sub:tilewise}.}

-\itemsub{Pixelwise Model}: Standard U-net optimized with purely pixelwise objective.
-Generates detailed pixelwise predictions but is ill-suited for instance detection due to a large number of false positives.
+\itemsub{Pixelwise Model}: \jake{The U-Net model architecture trained for the plume segmentation task optimized with purely pixelwise optimization objective.
+It generates detailed pixelwise saliency map predictions, but it is ill-suited for instance detection due to a large number of false positives.
+Complete details about this model and its optimization objective is provided in Suppl.
+Section \ref{sub:pixelwise}.}